0beqz/screen-space-reflections/readme.md

 ## Todos

-- [ ] Add Temporal Filtering to reduce noise
+- [x] Add Temporal Filtering to reduce noise
+- [x] Use a Bilateral Filter to reduce noise
+- [x] Allow blur with Temporal Filtering

 ## Credits